Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Step-Size Sweep: ULA vs. MALA

 At the operating point used throughout this paper ($\alpha{=}0.01$, $\beta{=}2000$), MALA acceptance exceeds $99\%$ and the two algorithms are trivially equivalent.
 A natural question is: \emph{at what step size does the ULA discretization bias become significant, and how does sample quality degrade?} We swept $\alpha\in\{0.001,0.005,0.01,0.02,0.05,0.1,0.2,0.3,0.5\}$ on MNIST digit~``3'' ($K{=}100$, $d{=}784$, $\beta{=}2000$), running 30 chains per method with the same protocol as the main MNIST experiment (Table~\ref{tab:mnist-baselines}).

-Table~\ref{tab:stepsize-sweep} and Figure~\ref{fig:stepsize-sweep} reveal three regimes: \begin{enumerate} \item \textbf{Equivalent regime} ($\alpha\leq 0.02$): MALA acceptance $>97\%$; ULA and MALA metrics are indistinguishable ($\Delta E < 0.003$). \item \textbf{Divergence regime} ($\alpha\in[0.05,0.1]$): acceptance drops to $75$--$91\%$; ULA bias becomes detectable but small ($\Delta\mathcal{N}\approx 0.007$, $\Delta E \approx 0.011$). \item \textbf{MALA-frozen regime} ($\alpha\geq 0.2$): MALA acceptance collapses to $0\%$ (the chain freezes at its initialization) while ULA continues to produce samples with gracefully degrading quality (rising energy, increasing novelty as the noise term dominates). \end{enumerate} The practical divergence threshold is $\alpha\approx 0.1$ ($75\%$ acceptance, $\Delta E = 0.011$).
+The sweep revealed three regimes (Table~\ref{tab:stepsize-sweep}, Fig.~\ref{fig:stepsize-sweep}).
+In the \emph{equivalent regime} ($\alpha\leq 0.02$), MALA acceptance exceeded $97\%$ and the ULA and MALA metrics were indistinguishable ($\Delta E < 0.003$).
+In the \emph{divergence regime} ($\alpha\in[0.05,0.1]$), acceptance dropped to $75$--$91\%$ and the ULA bias became detectable but small ($\Delta\mathcal{N}\approx 0.007$, $\Delta E \approx 0.011$).
+In the \emph{MALA-frozen regime} ($\alpha\geq 0.2$), MALA acceptance collapsed to $0\%$, freezing the chain at its initialization, while ULA continued to produce samples with gracefully degrading quality (rising energy, increasing novelty as the noise term dominated).
+The practical divergence threshold is $\alpha\approx 0.1$ ($75\%$ acceptance, $\Delta E = 0.011$).
 At the paper's operating point ($\alpha{=}0.01$), ULA bias is negligible ($\Delta E = 0.0018$).
 At large step sizes, ULA is \emph{preferable} to MALA: MALA freezes entirely because the large Langevin proposals are almost always rejected, while ULA, which unconditionally accepts every proposal, continues to explore the energy landscape.